 Processing of thorium ores was performed in Maywood, New Jersey, between 1916 and 1956 by the Maywood Chemical Works.
 During the course of thorium processing the wastes from the operations were pumped to diked areas west of the plant.
 Additional material was placed in two piles surrounded by earthen dikes.
 In 1932, Route 17 was built through this disposal area.
 The Maywood Chemical Works ceased thorium processing in 1956 and subsequently was sold to Stepan Chemical Company in 1959.
 After 1963, on several occasions wastes were removed from the west side of New Jersey Route 17.
 This area is now owned by Ballod and Associates.
-In 1984, the U.S. Department of Energy (DOE) was assigned the responsibility by Congress for the decontamination project involving the site and vicinity properties in Maywood, Rochelle Park, and Lodi, New Jersey, under the Formerly Utilized Sites Remedial Action Program (FUSRAP).
+In 1984, Congress assigned to the U.S. Department of Energy (DOE) responsibility for the decontamination project involving this site and the vicinity properties in the nearby communities of Maywood, Rochelle Park, and Lodi, New Jersey, under the Formerly Utilized Sites Remedial Action Program (FUSRAP).

 This site, referred to as the Maywood site, had surface and subsurface radionuclide concentrations in excess of the DOE criteria listed in Table 1.
 It has been identified through radiological assessment procedures by Oak Ridge Associated Universities and Nuclear Safety Associates, Inc., ^{1,2} for the purpose of decontamination based on DOE's remedial action objectives.
-The Maywood site and vicinity properties, which include the residential properties in Lodi, were assigned by DOE to FUSRAP although the contamination at the Maywood site did not result from the Atomic Energy Program.
-A diagram of the Maywood site and vicinity properties is shown in Fig. 1.
+The Maywood site and vicinity properties, which include the residential properties on Latham and Davison Streets in Maywood (Fig. 1), were assigned by DOE to FUSRAP although the contamination at the Maywood site did not result from the Atomic Energy Program.

-During 1985, Bechtel National, Inc. (BNI), the project management contractor designated by DOE, performed remedial action on this residential property.
-This remedial action is on one of eight designated properties on Trudy Dr., Hancock St., and Avenues C and F in the Lodi area (Fig. 2).
-Based on drawings showing the extent of contamination, the property was excavated and the contaminated material transported to the Maywood Interim Storage Site (MISS), adjacent to the Stepan Company plant3 (see Fig. 1).
+From June to December, 1984, Bechtel National, Inc. (BNI), the project management contractor designated by DOE, performed remedial action on this residential property.
+This remedial action is on one of eight designated properties in the Maywood area (Fig. 2).
+Based on drawings showing the extent of contamination, the property was excavated and the contaminated material transported to the Maywood Interim Storage Site (MISS), adjacent to the Stepan Company plant (see Fig. 1).
 After removal of all contaminated soil, the property was restored to its original condition.
 By using a combination of procedures, the contamination was controlled and prevented from spreading to other areas.
 A post-remedial radiological survey was conducted by BNI to ensure compliance with DOE remedial action guidelines.4